HsuanLee01/HsuanLee01.github.io/about.md

 ---
 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

 Hi~ My name is Hsuan Lee!
 No worries, it's pronounced Shu-an!
 I'm a second year master student in [Methodology and Statistics](https://www.uu.nl/en/organisation/methodology-and-statistics){:target="_blank" rel="noopener"} at [Utrecht University](https://uu.nl/en){:target="_blank" rel="noopener"}, doing the data science track.
-My research interests are mainly focused on Network Analysis, Changepoint Detection and Bayesian Statistics, or more precisely, anything related to statistics attracts me.
+My research interests are mainly focused on Network Analysis, Changepoint Detection and Bayesian Statistics, However, anything related to statistics attracts me.

 The project I am currently working on aims to provide an approach for inferring changepoints in social networks.
 To this end, I introduce, compare and evaluate the feasibility of applying several changepoint detection methods in the Relational Event History data (i.e. a type of social network data) framework.